Wildsight Golden – A History of Golden Conservation

 Limber Pine

-The Limber Pine Project ran 2016-2019.
+The Limber Pine Project ran from 2016-2019.
 Limber Pine are an endangered red listed species.
 The primary activities that took place were the locating of limber pine trees in the Kicking Horse Canyon, Table Mountain, and Mt Kapristo.
 Two-health monitoring transects and an overall tree health analysis was completed in the Kicking Horse Canyon and Table Mountain.
 Seedlings were planted in the Kicking Horse Canyon.
 Tree ID / Interpretive hikes were offered and the Limber_PinePamphlet were created.

 Water Quality Monitoring